Bordered theory for pillowcase homology: Introduction

 \subsection{Pillowcase homology}

-We sketch how the pillowcase homology construction works in the first two columns of Figure \ref{figure:strategy}.
+We sketch how the pillowcase homology construction works in the first two columns of Figure~\ref{figure:strategy}.

-Now we describe the construction.
-Having a knot in $K \subset S^3$, find a Conway sphere, i.e. a 2-sphere that intersects the knot in 4 points (denote it by $(S^2,4)$).
-The decomposition of a knot into two tangles by this 2-sphere should be such, that one of the tangles is a trivial tangle that consists of two arcs.
-Then proceed as follows: \begin{enumerate}[label=(\arabic*)] \item To that Conway sphere with four marked points (denote by $\gamma_i, \ i=1,2,3,4,$ loops around those points) associate a traceless character variety:
+We now describe the construction.
+Having a knot in $K \subset S^3$, one first finds a Conway sphere, i.e. a 2-sphere that intersects the knot in four points.
+We denote it by $\S$, or $(\S,4)$ if we want to emphasize the four points $\S \cap K$.
+The decomposition of a knot into two tangles by this 2-sphere should be such that one of the tangles is a trivial tangle consisting of two arcs $A_1,A_2$.
+Then the steps are as follows: \begin{enumerate}[label=(\arabic*)] \item To that Conway sphere with four marked points (denote by $\gamma_i, \ i=1,2,3,4,$ loops around those points) one associates a traceless character variety:

-It happens to be homeomorphic to the pillowcase --- a torus factorized by hyperelliptic involution see \cite[Proposition 3.1]{HHK1} for the proof.
+It turns out that this character variety is equal (as an orbifold) to the pillowcase --- a torus quotiented by the hyperelliptic involution see \cite[Proposition 3.1]{HHK1} for the proof.

-\item To a trivial tangle, which consists of two arcs $A_1,A_2$, associate an immersed curve $L^{\natural}$ in the pillowcase by the following procedure.
-First, add to the tangle a circle $H$ with an arc $W$ as shown on the left of the second row of the Figure \ref{figure:strategy}.
-Then form a space of traceless reresentations:
+\item To the trivial tangle, which consists of two arcs $A_1,A_2$, one associates an immersed curve $L^{\natural}$ in the pillowcase by the following procedure.
+First, one adds a circle $H$ with an arc $W$ to the tangle, as shown on the left of the second row of Figure~\ref{figure:strategy}.
+Then one forms a space of traceless representations:

-Because $S\setminus 4pt \subset D^3 \setminus (A_1 \cup A_2 \cup H \cup W)$, there is a map in the reversed direction $R^{\natural}(D^3,A_1 \cup A_2) \rightarrow R(S^2, 4)$.
+Because $\S \setminus 4pt \subset D^3 \setminus (A_1 \cup A_2 \cup H \cup W)$, there is a map in the reversed direction $R^{\natural}(D^3,A_1 \cup A_2) \rightarrow R(\S, 4)$.
 Because this map is singular, and $R^{\natural}(D^3,A_1 \cup A_2)$ is not 1-dimensional, one needs to do a holonomy perturbation of the space.
-After specifically defined perturbation (see \cite[Section 7]{HHK1}), one gets an immersed circle $L^{\natural}:R^{\natural}_\pi(D^3,A_1 \cup A_2) \looparrowright P$ depicted on the left of Figure \ref{figure:curve}, missing all four singular points.
+After specifically defined perturbation (see \cite[Section 7]{HHK1}), one gets an immersed circle $L^{\natural}:R^{\natural}_\pi(D^3,A_1 \cup A_2) \looparrowright P$ depicted on the left of Figure~\ref{figure:curve}, missing all four singular points.